kt474/ffwrapped-blog/posts/tutorial.md

 });
 ```

 Outside of the `useEffect`, we’ll have to configure our `chartOptions`.
-This is the value we’ll pass into the `Chart` component.
-We’re gonna stick with fairly default settings but feel free to check out their [documentation](https://apexcharts.com/docs/series/) to see more options.
+Inside of this object, we can use the `chartData` state we just updated in the previous step. `chartData.points` will be used for the series data and `chartData.teams` is needed for the x-axis categories.
+The remaining options can remain default, but feel free to check out the apexcharts [documentation](https://apexcharts.com/docs/series/) for further customizations.

 ```jsx
 const chartOptions = {